amcgee/remjs/README.md

 Rapid Eye Movement (REM) : A dead-simple REST API framework for NodeJS.
 Now go back to sleep, you were having a good dream.

-Currently, only NeDB and a subset of MongoDB are supported backend engines.
+Currently, only NeDB and a subset of MongoDB are supported backend engines, but more will be introduced soon.

 Current version: `0.1.3 (alpha)`